 The alternative to healthy home habits and source control is indoor air quality solutions.
 Or, better yet, healthy home habits combined with whole-home IAQ control solutions.
 Also, if healthy home habits aren’t making enough of an improvement in your space, your home likely requires greater intervention.
 The next step is healthy home upgrades.
 IAQ solutions include ventilation, filtration, purification and humidity control.
 Pursuing one or any combination of IAQ control methods can drastically improve the health of your living spaces.

 For example, humidity control is useful because the spread of indoor pollutants, such as biological contaminants, depends on indoor moisture to spread.
 Humidity regulation helps limit said growth.
 Or take air filters, which are your HVAC system’s top defense.
 A filter’s purpose is to trap and reduce contaminants from the air supply.
 So, clogged or dirty air filters mean the filter is doing its job, but it also means you should change air filters regularly.
 Even upgrading filtration to make sure your home air filter is as effective as possible.
 Purification and ventilation are whole-home solutions that benefit the entire HVAC system and space.
 Mechanical ventilation increases the amount of incoming filtered fresh air, improves circulation and dilutes indoor air pollution.
 Air purifiers sanitize both the air and surfaces in your space, further reducing pollutant levels.

 Improved Indoor Air Quality

 Whether you choose to pursue healthy home habits or healthy home upgrades (ideally both!) we assure you that choosing to actively intervene in your home will lead to better indoor air quality.
-And better indoor air quality means improved occupant health and home condition.
-A combination of any of the aforementioned ideas helps to create a healthier indoor environment and helps maintain a healthy home.
+And better indoor air quality means improved occupant health and home conditions.
+A combination of any of the aforementioned ideas helps to create a healthier indoor environment and maintain a healthy home.